osgn/openfaas-python3-pipenv-template/README.md

-OpenFaaS Python Pipenv Template
+OpenFaaS Python3 Pipenv Template
 =============================================

-This template is for creating python3 based OpenFaas functions with a pipenv environment instead of requirements.txt.
+This template is for creating python3 based OpenFaas functions with pipenv instead of requirements.txt.
 It runs the function as a non-root user and has some hooks for prepping the python environment.